About Us

 Program Overview

-Staten Island was uniquely selected for the program’s pilot as it is one of the most socio-economically and demographically representative counties of the United States.
+Staten Island was uniquely selected for the pilot of the program as it is one of the most socio-economically and demographically representative counties of the United States.
 In addition, Staten Island has disproportionately suffered from the overdose crisis.
-The number of overdose deaths per 100,000 on the island is about 170% higher than the national rate and it maintains the second highest borough rate of death due to overdoses in NYC.
+The number of overdose deaths per 100,000 on the island is much higher than the national rate and it maintains the second highest borough rate of death due to overdoses in NYC.

 1. Predictive Analytics Model